 Module 5: Telemetry and Data Analysis

 Mobile device telemetry data is a main information source for personalized engagement and it measures the real-time user experience.
-We then use unique, big data analytics to associate the anonymized device data with customer context to enable personalized engagement that is timely, relevant, and actionable for the users.
+We then use unique, big data analytics to associate the anonymized device data with customer context to generate reports and enable personalized engagement that is timely, relevant, and actionable for the users.

 This is how the data is collected (high-level) and sent across the servers: